phollida/HlsWinForm/README.md

 # HlsWinForm
 Blazor Hybrid wrapper for hls.js

-Note - this was created to to show an issue when playing video from the local lan using Blazor
+Note - this was created to for issue https://github.com/dotnet/aspnetcore/issues/47379 when playing video from the local lan using Blazor